osmandapp/web/main/docs/user/map/point-layers-on-map.md

 ## Overview

-The map can display items such as Favorites, Points of Interest, Markers, Wikipedia, Search Results, Audio and Video Notes, OSM Editing, and more.
+The map can display points such as Favorites, Points of Interest, Markers, Wikipedia, Search results, Audio and Video notes, OSM editings, and more.

 ## Favorites